-7.1 Prepare a Health MTSS: The State Ministry of Health should take steps towards the preparation of a Health MTSS.
+- 8.1 Prepare a New Sokoto State Strategic Health Development 2023-2027 and Other Due Policies: The existing SSSHDP II is expiring by effluxion of time in 2022.
+The Ministry of Health should take steps towards the preparation and adoption of a new SSSHDP III.
+Beyond the SSSHDP II that is due for review, the State Ministry of Health should also come up with a comprehensive list of all policies and plans that are no longer current and ensure they are revised and updated. - 8.2 Prepare a Health MTSS: The State Ministry of Health should take steps towards the preparation of a Health MTSS.
 This is to compliment sections 18 and 20 of the Sokoto State Fiscal Responsibility Law which demands the preparation a Medium Term Expenditure Framework.
-It is mandatory for the compositional distribution of the annual budget to be in accordance with the priorities of the MTEF.

-7.2 Mainstream the Plan, Policy and Budget Continuum in Health: Plans and policies provide the legal and policy framework for sectoral governance and service delivery while budgets activate plans and policies through providing resources for their implementation.
-The disconnect between plans, policies and budgeting has been largely responsible for poor PHC outcomes in most states of Nigeria.

-7.3 Whole-of-Government, Health-in-all Policies Approach: The Ministry of Health should prepare an executive memorandum and seek the approval of the State Executive Council for a whole-of-government and health-in-all policies approach.
+It is mandatory for the compositional distribution of the annual budget to be in accordance with the priorities of the MTEF. - 8.3 Mainstream the Plan, Policy and Budget Continuum in Health: Plans and policies provide the legal and policy framework for sectoral governance and service delivery while budgets activate plans and policies through providing resources for their implementation.
+The disconnect between plans, policies and budgeting has been largely responsible for poor PHC outcomes in most states of Nigeria. - 8.4 Whole-of-Government, Health-in-all Policies Approach: The Ministry of Health should prepare an executive memorandum and seek the approval of the State Executive Council for a whole-of-government and health-in-all policies approach.
 The whole-of-government approach is an understanding that securing the health of the population cannot be achieved by the Ministry of Health and its departments and agencies alone.
 It requires inter-ministerial/agency collaboration and mainstreaming health in other sectors.
-For example, the ministry in charge of information should be

-&lt;sup>20 (a) The Sokoto State Health Plan (SKSHP) - the plan shall consist of a basic, defined Minimum Benefit Package of healthcare services for Primary Care as well as an affordable Supplementary Benefit Package of healthcare services for Secondary and Tertiary Care and will be accessible from both Public and Private Primary Health Care Facilities who shall refer if necessary to designated secondary and tertiary health facilities. (b) the Formal Health Plan - this shall be a contributory plan for all Students of educational institutions, public and private formal sector employees wherein the employer and employees shall make contributions as determined by the Board; (c) the Informal Health Plan (IHP) - this shall be an affordable program providing access of health services at uniform contribution accessible at grass roots; (d) the Sokoto State Private Health Plan (PHP) - this shall consist of a variety of packages providing healthcare services in direct proportion to the contribution; (e) the Equity Health Plan - this shall be a package providing health care services for the vulnerable groups and shall be funded from the Equity Fund; and (f) any other component as maybe developed by the Agency with the approval of the Board.

-involved in the critical task of information dissemination as a resource for preventive and promotive health interventions.
+For example, the ministry in charge of information should be involved in the critical task of information dissemination as a resource for preventive health interventions and measures promotive of good health.